koajs/koa/Readme.md

 ## Middleware

-Koa is a middleware framework that can take 3 different kinds of functions as middleware:
+Koa is a middleware framework that can take two different kinds of functions as middleware:

   * common function
   * async function